amplitude/amplitude-docs/content/collections/destination-catalog/en/moloco.md

 1. In Amplitude Data, click **Catalog** and select the **Destinations** tab.
 2. In the Event Streaming section, click **Moloco**.
-3. Enter a sync name using one of the following values, then click **Create Sync**.
-Create a sync for each event type
+3. Enter a sync name using one of the following values.
+Then click *Create Sync*.
+Create a sync for each event type.
   - `ADD_TO_CART`
   - `ADD_TO_WISHLIST`
   - `HOME`